 - Relieve TMJ and surrounding muscle tension.

-Contraindications can include active acne, open lesions, inflamed skin concerns (eczema, psoriasis, dermatitis, lymphatic pathologies, cancer and active treatment, recent injectables.
+Contraindications can include active acne, open lesions, inflamed skin concerns (eczema, psoriasis, dermatitis, lymphatic pathologies, recent plastic surgery, cancer and active treatment, and recent injectables.

-Also known as: Intra-Oral Massage.
+This treatment is also known as Intra-Oral Massage.
 Buccal Massage.
-Inner Mouth Massage.
+Inner Mouth Massage, TMJ Massage.
 Lifting and Sculpting Face Massage.